fraterrisus/walkthroughs/bards-tale-1/walkthrough.md

 - the rate at which your spellcasters recover MP, if they're outside
 - how often the game rolls for wandering monsters

-Ten-year-old me once got into a lot of trouble playing this game because he walked away from the computer while his party was hanging out in the streets of Skara Brae, and came back to discover that not only had my party been attacked by some wandering monsters but several turns had passed and half my party was dead.
+Ten-year-old me once got into a lot of trouble playing this game because he walked away from the computer while his party was hanging out in the streets of Skara Brae, and came back to discover that not only had hist party been attacked by some wandering monsters but several turns had passed and half the party was dead.
 Don't be like me; hit the Pause key (`T` on DOS) or at least go into a building if you're going to walk away from the computer.

-`C` cast a spell

-`B` sing a bard song

-`U` use an item

-`P` party combat

-`N` swap two party members

 ## Creating Characters